Optimality Guarantees for Particle Belief Approximation of POMDPs

 Consequently, we conclude that the weighted average with particle likelihood weights indeed corresponds to the proper SN estimator:

-We can apply the SN concentration inequality in \cref{thm:sn} to obtain the concentration bound. \end{proof} Note that proving this lemma allows us to apply the particle likelihood weighting SN inequality whenever we encounter weighted averages with particle likelihood weights.
+We can apply the SN concentration inequality in \cref{thm:sn} to obtain the concentration bound. \end{proof} Note that proving this lemma allows us to apply the particle likelihood weighting SN inequality whenever we encounter weighted averages with particle likelihood weights for a realizable particle belief.
 Also, this result does not depend on any specific choice of observation sequence $\{o_n\}$.